 Auburn rode the momentum of this absolutely historic win that won the SEC West into a 59-42 win over the Missouri Tigers in the SEC Championship game, which earned the team a bid to play for the BCS National Title against Heisman Trophy winner Jameis Winston and the Florida State Seminoles.

-Auburn would lose that title game in the closing seconds, but the hype around The Kick-Six win will live on forever — Just ask these fans whose reactions were (thankfully) caught on tape.
+Auburn lost that title game in the closing seconds, but the hype around The Kick-Six win will live on forever — Just ask these fans whose reactions were (thankfully) caught on tape.

 Following that game-winning touchdown off a missed field goal, Auburn football only won one of the next four Iron Bowls, but something tells me that fans down on The Plains won’t mind taking a few losses when you have the memories of storming the field at Jordan-Hare Stadium, plus seeing the stone-cold faces of Alabama fans and Nick Saban, following maybe the greatest ending to a college football game ever.